gmalim/NBA_analysis/README_AllStars.md

 - All classifiers are cross-validated by using training data and the *LeaveOneGroupOut* cross-validation scheme, where a group is defined as a single NBA season.
 - Validation curves are visualized.
-- Classification scores are calculated and listed.
+- Classification scores for all models are calculated and listed.
-- ROC and PR curves are calculated and visualized.
+- ROC and PR curves for all models are calculated and visualized.

 ### 7. Model training and predictions

 - Models are fitted using training data, fitted models are used to predict test data.
-- Confusion Matrices and classification scores are calculated and visualized.
+- Confusion Matrices and classification scores for all models are calculated and visualized.
 - Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed.
 - Feature coefficients for linear models (e.g. Logistic Regression) are calculated and listed.
 - For the Logistic Regression Classifier, the fitted Logistic Curves corresponding to all data features are visualized.
-- Decision function values / probability scores in 2-D feature space are visualized.
+- Decision function values / probability scores in 2-D feature space for all models are visualized.
-- NBA player predictions are listed.
+- NBA player predictions for all models are listed.

 ### 8. Ensemble model